This privacy notice was last updated on 22 June 2021.

 • Data processors

-To help us fulfil contracts and to pursue our legitimate interests, we share your personal information with third parties who provide services to Which? or who act on Which?'s behalf, for instance other parts of the Which? group, vendors, IT and other suppliers, research agencies, payment processors, financial institutions, shipping companies or postal authorities that are involved in fulfilling your request.
+To help us fulfil contracts and to pursue our legitimate interests, we share your personal information with third parties who provide services to Which? or who act on Which?'s behalf, for instance other parts of the Which?
+Group, vendors, IT and other suppliers, research agencies, payment processors, financial institutions, shipping companies or postal authorities that are involved in fulfilling your request.
 We do not authorise these companies to use or disclose your personal information except for the purpose of providing the service we request of them.
-Which? group companies are all based in the UK, but some third party data processors will be based outside of the European Economic Area (EEA).
+Which? group companies are all based in the United Kingdom (“UK”), but some third-party data processors will be based outside of the UK.

 • Group companies